Authentication

 How It Works

-4. Client sends requests to the gateway with Authorization: Bearer <jwt>
+- Client sends requests to the gateway with

 Requirements

-• The IdP must expose a standard OIDC discovery endpoint (.well-known/openid-configuration) with a jwks_uri
+- The IdP must expose a standard OIDC discovery endpoint (

-• The JWT iss claim must match the IdP's issuer URL
+issclaim must match the IdP's issuer URL - The JWT

 MCP servers that connect to external services like GitHub, Atlassian, or ServiceNow need their own credentials.
 Archestra manages this with a two-token model:

-• Token A authenticates the client to the gateway using an Archestra OAuth access token, an external IdP JWT via JWKS, or a platform-managed bearer token such as arch_<token> (legacy archestra_<token> values also work).
+- Gateway Token authenticates the client to the gateway using an Archestra OAuth access token, an ID-JAG-derived Archestra access token, an external IdP JWT via JWKS, or a static bearer token.

-• Token B authenticates the gateway to the upstream MCP server.
+- Upstream MCP Server Token authenticates the gateway to the upstream MCP server.
 This token is resolved and injected by Archestra at runtime.

-The client only ever sends Token A. Archestra resolves Token B behind the scenes.
+The client only ever sends the Gateway Token.
+Archestra resolves the Upstream MCP Server Token behind the scenes.

 Credentials are configured when you install a server from the MCP Catalog.
-There are two types of upstream credentials:
+There are five types of upstream credentials:

 How credentials are delivered to the upstream server depends on the server type.
-For passthrough (remote) servers, Archestra sends the credential as an Authorization: Bearer header over HTTP.
+For passthrough (remote) servers, Archestra sends the credential over HTTP.
+The primary auth header defaults to Authorization, but you can configure a different header name such as x-api-key when the upstream server expects the token outside the standard authorization header.
+Additional headers are available for tenant IDs and other non-auth upstream requirements, and non-sensitive static values are stored directly in the catalog item.
 For hosted (local) servers running in Kubernetes, the gateway connects via stdio transport within the cluster and no auth headers are needed.

 By default, each MCP server installation has a single credential that is shared by all callers.